 Gymnasts and coaches will be required to remove shoes before walking on the carpet.
 All staff members will be required to wear a mask.

 Please send your gymnasts into class with as little as possible.
-Your child may bring a water bottle with their name on it.

 Protocol for Safe Physical Distancing on the gym floor